Provider Outreach Chair, Professional Advisory Board

-Margo Thienemann, MD is the Co-Director and Director of Psychiatric Services at for the Pediatric Acute-Onset Neuropsychiatric Syndrome (PANS) Clinic at Stanford Children’s Health and a Clinical Professor in Psychiatry – Behavioral Sciences Child and Adolescent Psychiatry.
-She has worked as a psychiatrist in private practice and in a clinical setting at Stanford for over twenty years.
+Margo Thienemann, MD is the Co-Director and Director of Psychiatric Services at for the Pediatric Acute-Onset Neuropsychiatric Syndrome (PANS) Clinic at Stanford Children’s Health and a Clinical Professor in Psychiatry and Behavioral Sciences Child and Adolescent Psychiatry in the Stanford School of Medicine.
 Dr. Thienemann co-developed the first PANS clinic in the country.
-She is a member of the PANS Research Consortium, a diverse group of clinicians and researchers from complementary fields of Pediatrics: general and developmental pediatrics, infectious diseases, immunology, rheumatology, neurology, and child psychiatry.
-Dr. Thienemann is also a lead author and contributor of many PANS publications including the PANS Consensus Statement and the first treatment guidelines for PANS, Clinical Management of Pediatric Acute-Onset Neuropsychiatric Syndrome: Part I-Psychiatric and Behavioral Interventions.
-She also wrote Seeing Your First Child with PANDAS/PANS along with The PANDAS Physicians Network Diagnostics and Therapeutics Committee and with Stanford Continuing Medical Education, a free online CME activity: Presentation and Early Management of PANS.
+Dr. Thienemann is an author and contributor of many PANS publications including the PANS Consensus Treatment Guidelines and PANS, Clinical Management of Pediatric Acute-Onset Neuropsychiatric Syndrome: Part I-Psychiatric and Behavioral Interventions.
+She has also written: Seeing Your First Child with PANDAS/PANS along with The PANDAS Physicians Network Diagnostics and Therapeutics Committee and with Stanford Continuing Medical Education, a free online CME activity: Presentation and Early Management of PANS.

 Shannon L. Delaney, MD Professional Advisory Board